Louise Harnby | Crime Fiction and Thriller Editor

 The second, edited version introduces a conjunction that brings logic and clarity to the sentence.
 Conjunctions are a perfectly natural way to join connecting action clauses that happen one after the other, and don’t need to be avoided simply on principle.
 Don't be afraid to embrace them!

-4. Reluctance to use contractions
+4. Embrace contractions

 The use of contractions isn’t always appropriate, particularly when the writer wants to introduce formality (e.g. in a historical setting or in academic non-fiction) or emphasis.
 However, in contemporary novel writing, the narrative can feel laboured if contractions are excluded, especially in dialogue.